Alchon Huns: Persecution of Buddhism

 Later, however, the attitude of the Alchons towards Buddhism is reported to have been negative.
 Mihirakula in particular is remembered by Buddhist sources to have been a "terrible persecutor of their religion" in Gandhara in northern (modern day) Pakistan.
 During his reign, over one thousand Buddhist monasteries throughout Gandhara are said to have been destroyed.
 In particular, the writings of Chinese monk Xuanzang from 630 CE explained that Mihirakula ordered the destruction of Buddhism and the expulsion of monks.
 Indeed, the Buddhist art of Gandhara, in particular Greco-Buddhist art, becomes essentially extinct around that period.
 When Xuanzang visited northwestern India in c.
 630 CE, he reported that Buddhism had drastically declined, and that most of the monasteries were deserted and left in ruins.

 Although the Guptas were traditionally a Hindu dynasty, around the period of the invasions of the Alchon the Gupta rulers had apparently been favouring Buddhism.
 According to contemporary writer Paramartha, Mihirakula's supposed nemesis Narasimhagupta Baladitya was brought up under the influence of the Mahayanist philosopher Vasubandhu.
 He built a sangharama at Nalanda and a 300 feet high vihara with a Buddha statue within which, according to Xuanzang, resembled the "great Vihara built under the Bodhi tree".
 According to the Manjushrimulakalpa (c.
 800 CE), king Narasimhsagupta became a Buddhist monk, and left the world through meditation (Dhyana).
 Xuanzang also noted that Narasimhagupta Baladitya's son Vajra, who also commissioned a sangharama, "possessed a heart firm in faith".

 The 12th century Kashmiri historian Kalhana also painted a dreary picture of Mihirakula's cruelty, as well as his persecution of the Buddhist faith:

-Sun cult, Vaishnavism and Shivaism
+Hinduism (Sun cult, Vaishnavism and Shivaism)

 The Alchons are generally described as sun worshipers, a traditional cult of steppe nomads.
 This stems from the appearance of sun symbols on some of their coins, combined with the probable influence they received from the worship of Surya in India.

 The Hindu Vaishnavite goddess Lakshmi, goddess of wealth, fortune, power, beauty, fertility and prosperity and also an ancient goddess of Buddhism, also appears on the coinage of some rulers, especially Khingila, and Toramana.

 Mihirakula is also said to have been an ardent worshiper of Shiva, although he may have been selectively attracted to the destructive powers of the Indian deity.